 - A deep area allows for swimming the entire length of the 72-foot (22-meter) pool.

-Surrounding the patio and pool are native plants and palms.
-Vines bursting with colorful flowers stretch up to the villa's second and third floors.
+Native plants and palms surround the patio and pool, and vines bursting with colorful flowers stretch to the villa's second and third floors.

 Costeño Beach